-After this list is defined, implement it in the application and hold the responsible parties accountable.
+After this list is defined and implemented, hold the responsible parties accountable.
 This process will ensure that good procedural hygiene is in place and that associated teams will become familiar with the function of the application, and thus gain confidence in its utility and results.